HMRC continues £1.7m tax battle with broadcaster Adrian Chiles

 In March last year, Match Of The Day host Gary Lineker won his own £4.9 million IR35-related tax battle with HMRC.

-The appeal hearing is due to conclude on Tuesday, with a ruling expected at a later date.
+The appeal hearing before Mr Justice Meade and Upper Tribunal Judge Thomas Scott concluded on Tuesday, with a ruling due at a later date.

+An HMRC spokesperson said: “We appreciate there’s a real person behind every case and are committed to treating all taxpayers with respect.

+“We always seek to resolve disputes out of court and only take action to litigate where this isn’t possible.”